A counterexample to the Cantelli conjecture through the Skorokhod embedding problem: Existence of a finite expectation Brownian transport

-\begin{proof}[Proof of Theorem~\ref{thm:BT-line}] We have now constructed continuous Brownian transports from $\mu_0^{R_k}$ to $\mu_1^{R_k}$ with stopping functions $f_{R_k}$ converging uniformly on compact sets to some continuous function $f$.
-Then, due to the first part of Lemma~\ref{l:conv}, we have The expectations of the corresponding passage times $T_{(k)}$ are also equal to and thus, due to the choice of $\mu_0^{R_k}, \mu_1^{R_k}$, the latter difference converges to $\Var \mu_1 - \Var \mu_0<\infty$.
-Hence, these expectations are uniformly bounded and due to the second part of Lemma~\ref{l:conv}, we have $\E T<\infty$.
-We have finally constructed a continuous Brownian transport from $\mu_0$ to $\mu_1$. \end{proof}
+and thus, due to the choice of $\mu_0^{R_k}, \mu_1^{R_k}$, the latter difference converges to $\Var\mu_1 - \Var\mu_0<\infty$.
+Hence, these expectations are uniformly bounded and due to the second part of Lemma \ref{l:conv}, we have $\E T<\infty$.
+We have finally constructed a continuous finite expectation Brownian transport from $\mu_0$ to $\mu_1$. \end{pf*}